 Example programs

-The SDK ships with six runnable example programs under examples/:
+The SDK ships with seven runnable example programs under examples/:

 | Program | What it demonstrates |